zhulongcheng/platform/query/docs/SPEC.md

 #### Intervals

-Intervals is a function that produces a set of time intervals over an interval.
+Intervals is a function that produces a set of time intervals over a range of time.
 An interval is an object with `start` and `stop` properties that correspond to the inclusive start and exclusive stop times of the time interval.
 The return value of `intervals` is another function that accepts `start` and `stop` time parameters and returns an interval generator.
 The generator is then used to produce the set of intervals.
+The set of intervals will include all intervals that intersect with the initial range of time.
 The `intervals` function is designed to be used with the `intervals` parameter of the `window` function.

 Intervals has the following parameters:

 * `every` duration
-    Every is the duration between starts of each of the intervals
+    Every is the duration between starts of each of the intervals Each subsequent interval start date is the initial start date plus an integer multiple if the every parameter.
+    Defaults to the value of the `period` duration.
 * `period` duration
     Period is the length of each interval.
     It can be negative, indicating the start and stop boundaries are reversed.